The Village Store & Tea Room

 Michael and Dawn would like thank everyone for the tremendous support given to them since they reopened the village shop and tea room.
-They appreciate the response to their first newsletter.
+They have now published their second newsletter.
 If you have not received your copy, please ask at the store.

 A number of local products including, Northumberland milk, cheeses, eggs and breads are on the shelves.
 There is now a wider range of magazines, alongside the daily newspapers.
 All the coffee and tea sold in the tea shop are Fair Trade.
 The range of artisan breads is proving popular, especially the Chai and Sourdough, although white and wholemeal are also available.
 As Michael and Dawn fine tune their product list, they really do need your help in reporting back your views.
 Let Michael know your favourites.
 The shop is now open Wednesday afternoon when the post office van is outside.
 Christina Mingard is working part-time, Sundays and Monday morning.